Description & Overview

-Bearing its name from its sensitivity to frost and drought, Sensitive Fern capitalizes on wet and humid environments.
-The large textured leaves create a grand green expanse to an under-story or the north side of a foundation.
-Sensitive Fern is the perfect addition to a shady native garden, along the roadside or bog.
+Getting its name from its sensitivity to frost and drought, Sensitive Fern capitalizes on wet and humid environments.
+The large textured leaves create a grand green expanse to an understory or north side of a foundation.
+Sensitive Fern is the perfect addition to a shady native garden, or along the roadside or bog.

 Sensitive Fern’s fan-shaped leaves create a perfect flowing mass for a wet-shady understory, it does well in swampy areas, along rivers, or in bogs, to name a few options.
 The light, soft-green foliage makes it a great companion to flowering shade plants.
 Sensitive Fern, as its name suggests, has strict siting requirements.
 It cannot withstand drought or frost.
 Therefore, the planting location should be a sheltered location, void of prevailing winds and direct sunlight.
 It is crucial to check soil moisture during the dry months of summer to ensure the fern is receiving enough water.

 Sensitive Fern will colonize a location; however, this happens slower than most other ferns.
 The root system is comprised of a hefty rhizome with numerous fibrous roots.
-Although, not necessary, it may be beneficial plant in a visible location.
+Although not necessary, it may be beneficial to plant in a visible location.

 Onoclea sensibilis has no major pest or disease problems.
-Many common problems develop overtime because of the consistently moist environment.
-In which case, thinning the fern out can provide more air flow.
-The vibrant green foliage may begin to fade during the hot months of the summer; this is normal seeing as though this fern is sensitive to any amount of drought.
+Many common problems develop over time because of the consistently moist environment.
+In this case, thinning can provide more airflow.
+The vibrant green foliage may begin to fade during the hot months of the summer which is normal given that this fern is sensitive to any amount of drought.

 The Sensitive Fern is monotypic, meaning it is the only species in the genus Onoclea.
-Another name for the Senitive Fern is ‘Bead Fern’, which originates from the appearance of the bead-like spores that appear on the fertile fronds over winter.
+Another common name for the Sensitive Fern is ‘Bead Fern’ that originates from the appearance of the bead-like spores that appear on the fronds over winter.

-Many other native plants can go along with Onoclea sensibilis; native plants that do well in “rain garden conditions” are a perfect fit.
-This includes prospects such as: Milkweed (Asclepias spp.), Asters (Aster spp.), Purple Prairie Clover (Dalea purpureum), Purple Coneflower (Echinacea pallida), Joe-Pye Weed (Eupatorium spp.), Spiderwort (Tradescantia spp.) and many other perennials.
-A couple other larger shrubs that could be paired with the Sensitive Fern are: Dogwoods (Cornus spp), Ninebark (Physocarpus opulifolius), Common Snowberry (Symphoricarpos albus) and Viburnums (Viburnum spp.).
-There are many plants that are tolerant of the same conditions as the Sensitive Fern and that would look great when paired with the delicate fronds and early emerging color to the landscape.
+Many other native plants can go along with Onoclea sensibilis.
+Native plants that do well in “rain garden conditions” are a perfect fit.
+This includes prospects such as: Red Milkweed (Asclepias incarnata), Asters (Aster spp.), Purple Prairie Clover (Dalea purpureum), Pale Purple Coneflower (Echinacea pallida), Spotted Joe-Pye Weed (Eupatorium spp.), Common Spiderwort (Tradescantia ohiensis) and many other perennials.